-Jeffreys was born in Big Spring in 1949 and moved with his family to Abilene at the age of six months.
-He attended Abilene schools and graduated from Abilene High chool in 1968.
-He attended Hardin-Simmons University.
-He married Judy Altum in in a special called meeting of the Commissioners Court Monday morning, Judge Troy Williams appointed Commissioner Precinct 4 lesus Castro to explain to the residents of Lima addition that the county has no authority to keep an oil The Farm Mechanics Award company's equipment off was presented to John Hendercounty roads.
-The decision was reached after a group met with the court to protest the using of presented to Bill Bissett, Swine the Lima Cemetery road to allow the company access to some lociations on country Cliff Crawford presented the south of town.
+Monday morning, Judge Troy Williams appointed Commissioner Precinct 4 nts were john Martinez, Jesus Castro to explain to the residents of Lima addition that the county has no The Farm Mechanics Award authority to keep an oil company's equipment off was presented to John Hendercounty roads.
+The decision was reached after a group met with the court to protest the using of presented to Bill Bissett.
+Swine the Lima Cemetery road to allow the company access to Cliff Crawford presented the some lociations on country south of town.